-In Table 9C-4, the exposure of the planned development to climate hazards was assessed.
-In the current climate, the exposure of the development to extreme rainfall, flood, flash flood, storms, and winds has been assessed to be medium.
-In the future, the development was assessed to have high exposure to rainfall, flash flood, storms, and winds.
+In Table 9C-4, the exposure of the project to climate hazards was assessed.
+In the current climate, the exposure of the project extreme rainfall, flash flood, wildlife fires, storms and winds has been assessed to be medium.
+The project was assessed to have high exposure to future climate: rainfall, flood, flash flood, storms, and winds.

-Table 9C-4 Exposure of the Development to Climate Hazards without Mitigation
+Table 9C-4Exposure of the Development to Climate Hazards without Mitigation